 One thing I’ve found helpful in addressing emotional labor is learning to recognize when I’m carrying too much of it.
 In a previous relationship, I tried to repair emotional distance while the other person remained disengaged.
 I eventually realized that continuing to bear the burden of the relationship was not only unhealthy but also unfair to me.
 That was when I let go, acknowledging that emotional labor must be shared for the relationship to function.

 Emotional labor is a foundational element of relationships.
 When the responsibility of managing emotions falls disproportionately on one person—especially women—it can result in emotional exhaustion and the eventual breakdown of the relationship.
 It’s essential to recognize and actively address the imbalance of emotional labor to maintain the health and longevity of any partnership.
-We must be mindful of both our emotional load and the weight we ask others to bear.
+We must be mindful of our emotional load and the weight we ask others to bear.
 We can only create healthier, more equitable relationships where both partners feel supported by addressing this imbalance.

 This highlights the importance of maintaining your mental health and how it affects the dynamics of relationships.
 It’s crucial to take the time to heal and work through past trauma to prevent emotional burnout in your interactions with others.
 Reflecting on my own experiences, I’ve realized that I carried the emotional burden for many people, but at the same time, others took more of my weight than they should have.
 The more I’ve grown and learned, the less of a burden I aim to be to others.
 I want to uplift those around me, to bring joy and encouragement, not to add to their stress or trauma.